lando/lando/docs/README.md

 The Big Picture
 ---------------

 Lando seeks to provide stored-in-version-control, single-config-file and per-app configuration to manage the dependencies a project needs to run and developers need to develop.
-It aim's to be easy to use and fast.
+It aims to be easy to use and fast.

 With Lando you can...